isomerpages/moe-telokuraupri/_events-and-notices/Events/P1 Orientation 2024.md

 <p>If applicable</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Parents/guardians who require these forms may collect them from our General
+<p>Parents who require these forms may collect them from our General Office.
-Office.
 Completed forms with the required supporting documents can be submitted to General Office as well.</p>
 <p></p>
 <p>For any further queries, please call 62441600 or email HOD Mother Tongue,